 The Evanston Community Kitchen (ECK) provided a meal delivery service and expanded to include catering services and food preparation for retail sale.
 Founding members often lectured nationwide on the establishment of community kitchens providing centralized meal delivery services.

 The Evanston Community Kitchen (ECK) had its roots in the food conservation movement of World War I. At that time of food rationing, high priority was placed on improving efficiency and efficacy in food production.
-To this end in the summer of 1918, the Evanston Woman’s Club Community Kitchen Committee (CKC), composed of Mrs. James Odell, Mrs. Rufus Dawes and Mrs. Homer Kingsley, organized the preserving and canning of 7,000 jars of fruits and vegetables in the club’s basement kitchen.
+To this end in the summer of 1918, the Evanston Woman’s Club Community Kitchen Committee (CKC), composed of Elizabeth Odell, Helen Palmer Dawes and Nellie Kingsley, organized the preserving and canning of 7,000 jars of fruits and vegetables in the club’s basement kitchen.
 This food was distributed to various charitable institutions and sold for profit thus enabling the committee to turn a $250.00 profit on the operation (and return the $500.00 club allocation).
 Then in October 1918, the influenza epidemic reached northern Illinois and the club kitchen was reorganized as an “emergency kitchen.”
 For two weeks the kitchen prepared an average of 200 meals per day for families unable to provide for themselves due to the flu crisis.

 Struck by the success of these two operations, the CKC sought out other productive uses for the kitchen.
 The idea of a community kitchen was in currency at the time and community kitchens were in place in parts of Europe and the east coast.
 The Woman’s Club invited Charlotte Perkins Gilman to speak to the club on “The Waste of Women’s Labor.”
 Subsequently in 1919, the CKC traveled to the east coast to visit cooked food service kitchens there.
 Encouraged by what they observed on their fact-finding trip and buoyed by the enthusiasm of their peers, the CKC began to organize the Evanston Community Kitchen.
 Although the kitchen’s roots were in philanthropy and charity, the CKC intended the Evanston Community Kitchen to operate for profit.
 Its target audience was families not so rich that they could afford multiple servants but not so poor that they couldn’t undertake the expense of hiring in food.